masru89xyz/initial-assessment/README.md

 ```
 ### Execute Task-3 (Step:4)

-Execute run-task3.sh script from project base directory and make sure that Task-2 application has been closed otherwise port mapping expection will be occured
+Execute run-task3.sh script from project's blink-tasks directory and make sure that Task-2 application has been closed otherwise port mapping expection will be occured
 ```bash
 ./run-task3.sh
 ```